brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.VideoCategory.md

 ▸ **fetch**(): `Promise`<[`VideoCategory`](Library_Exports.VideoCategory)\>

-Fetches this category and reassigns this object to the new category object.
+Fetches this category from the API and reassigns this object to the new category object.
 Only useful if `this.full` is false, or if you want updated category info.

 #### Returns